This website uses cookies to improve content and to analyze our traffic.

 Note that frost dates are only an estimate based on historical climate data and are not set in stone.
 The probability of a frost occurring after the spring frost date is 30%, which means that there is still a chance of frost occurring after the given dates!
 My seedlings from the farmers market will be in the ground AFTER Memorial Weekend.

-With all the “spare” time folks had last spring, we saw an increase in Victory Gardens being grown.
+During the pandemic, there was a significant increase in home gardens being grown.
 My hope is that this trend continues in not only growing your own food, but having your own Farm to Table experience.
 It’s Springtime heading into Summer.
 As the slogan says Plant Something!
 Plant Maine!
 So how does your garden grow?

 For information about when to start your seeds, please check out this planting guide.